 For more information on Babywearing Ireland or the Wear a Hug fair please see:

 Dearbhla Cronin (Fair Organiser) email: firstname.lastname@example.org

 Sinead O’Higgins (Babywearing Ireland PR) email: email@example.com

-Babywearing Ireland (BWI) is an organisation run by a nationwide network of volunteers, all passionate about promoting safe babywearing and its benefits for both children and caregivers.
-Babywearing Ireland (BWI) organises sling meets every week across Ireland and currently has 29 local sling libraries as well as a National Sling Library, which offers rental via post.
+Babywearing Ireland (BWI) is a completely voluntary organisation run by a network of volunteers all passionate about promoting safe babywearing and its benefits for both children and caregivers.
+As a volunteer organisation Babywearing Ireland (BWI) organises sling meets every week across Ireland and currently has 29 sling libraries and a National Sling Library which offers postal rental.
 In 2016 Babywearing Ireland celebrated its tenth anniversary.
 Babywearing Ireland offers a number of services such as Sling Meets, Sling Libraries and Online Support.

 Olwen Rowe meets regularly with local professionals and volunteers in Galway who are passionate about promoting perinatal and infant mental health in Galway.
 In March she was delighted to attend the launch of a poster project called Building a Happy Baby, produced by the HSE in partnership with CYPSC and Galway Parent Network http://www.galwayparentnetwork.ie/building-a-happy-babyposters.

 The project was created to share evidence-based information about what babies need (and bust myths that undermine the parent-child relationship).
 One of the four posters includes a photo of a mother with her baby contentedly sleeping in a sling and the message with it is that “New babies have a strong need to be close to their parents, this helps them feel secure and loved, like they matter in the world!”
 If you would like to know more about the links between babywearing and infant mental health please get in touch and we can arrange an interview.